xXleowXx/gitlab-charts/doc/advanced/external-object-storage/aws-iam-roles.md

 1. Pre-created ServiceAccounts, created as described in the above AWS documentation.
 This will ensure the proper annotations on the ServiceAccount and the linked OIDC provider.
 1. Chart-generated ServiceAccounts, with annotations defined.
-We allow for the configuration of annoations on ServiceAccounts, both globally and on a per-chart basis.
+We allow for the configuration of annotations on ServiceAccounts, both globally and on a per-chart basis.

 WARNING:
-Using the `backup-utility` as specified in the [backup documenation](../../backup-restore/backup.md) does not properly copy the backup file to the S3 bucket.
+Using the `backup-utility` as specified in the [backup documentation](../../backup-restore/backup.md) does not properly copy the backup file to the S3 bucket.
 The `backup-utility` uses the `s3cmd` to perform the copy of the backup file and it has a known issue of [not supporting OIDC authentication](https://github.com/s3tools/s3cmd/issues/1075).